Skip to content

 Hashing

-MPCP uses deterministic, domain-separated hashing for signatures and intent binding.
+MPCP uses deterministic, domain-separated hashing for signatures.

 Canonical JSON